MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 The celestial bodies that are the sun and moon are assumed to be opposite of each other in the sky at all times.
 When both celestial bodies are visible in the sky, both will contribute opposing light to the scene.

-Illuminance values that correspond to “real world” values are suitable for use in our pipeline.
+Illuminance values that correspond to "real world" values are suitable for use in our pipeline.
 For instance, the sun at noon on a clear day measures upwards of 100,000 lux, while the moon only registers < 1 lux.
 Tone mapping and auto-exposure will appropriately rebalance drastic differences in light intensities.

 Color values can either be described as an array of 3 or 4 numerical values from the range 0-255 or as a 6 or 8 hexadecimal digit string.
 Any of these values can be individually key framed (see Key Frame Syntax section for more details).

+### Point Lights

+The "point_lights" object allows you to specify which blocks should be considered point lights and what color a given point light should emit.

+The difference between a traditional light-emitting block and a point light block is that point lights emit light from a single point at the center of the block, thus the name "point" light.

+Like directional lights, they produce sophisticated lighting effects such as diffuse and specular highlights.
+This modeling works well for blocks such as torches, but isn't as good for conveying blocks with larger, discrete shapes, such as lava blocks or campfires.
+Blocks that emit light from a surface "area" rather than a single "point" should use the Emissive properties of Texture Sets and [lightEmission block components](../Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_light_emission.md) to control their light levels.
+You can always combine point lights and Emissive texture data in the same block to achieve your desired look.

+Feel free to experiment, but beware that point lights are considerably more resource-intensive than light produced by other means, so it is recommended that they be employed with care.
+For instance, while you technically can turn lava blocks into point lights, this is not recommended simply because of the sheer amount of point lights that could be generated in common scenes.

+By default, the game will treat the following blocks as point lights.
+This functionality can't be changed.
+However, you can override their default color if you include an entry for that block in your pack's **lighting/global.json** file:

+>- `minecraft:torch` as `#EFE39D`
+>- `minecraft:redstone_torch` as `#FF0000`
+>- `minecraft:end_rod` as `#FFFFFF`
+>- `minecraft:lantern` as `#CE8133`
+>- `minecraft:soul_lantern` as `#00FFFF`
+>- `minecraft:soul_torch` as `#00FFFF`

+To change the strength of a point light, refer to the [documentation for lightEmission block](../Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_light_emission.md) components.
+Be aware that this lightEmission value is a separate concept from the “Emissive” value described in PBR or Texture Set documentation.

+Color values can be described either as an array of 3 numerical values from the range 0-255 or as a 6-digit hexadecimal string.

 ### PBR Uniforms